Look After Lulu!: Background

 Although French farces, including those of Georges Feydeau, had been adapted for the London stage since Victorian times, his name was not widely familiar to London theatregoers until the 1950s.
 In 1956 Jean-Louis Barrault and his wife Madeleine Renaud had brought their production of Occupe-toi d'Amélie! ("Take Care of Amélie") to London, where it was enthusiastically received.
 No English version of the text had been published, and Barrault and Renaud suggested to Laurence Olivier and Vivien Leigh that they ask Coward to adapt the play.

-With the help of his assistant, Cole Lesley, Coward worked on the script in the summer of 1958.
+With the help of his secretary, Cole Lesley, Coward worked on the script in the summer of 1958.
 He noted in his diary for 22 June:

 Leigh was not immediately available to play the central role, and Coward therefore decided to open the play in America first.
 His first choice to play Lulu was Shirley MacLaine, who was not available because of filming commitments.
 His second choice was Carol Channing:

 Cyril Ritchard, who was to direct the production, and Roddy McDowall, cast as the male lead, suggested Tammy Grimes, who had not done a Broadway "book" show; Coward saw her cabaret act and immediately offered her the role.

 After a tryout in New Haven, Connecticut, the play premiered on Broadway at the Henry Miller's Theatre on 3 March 1959 and closed on 4 April 1959 after 39 performances.
 Look After Lulu! opened in London on 29 July 1959, at the Royal Court Theatre, Chelsea, and transferred to the West End at the New Theatre (later renamed the Noël Coward Theatre), where it ran until December 1959, a total of 155 performances.
 It was directed by Tony Richardson.